lmagyar/homeassistant-addon-samba-interface/README.md

 ## About

-This App allows you to enable file sharing across different operating systems over a network.
+This app (formerly known as add-on) allows you to enable file sharing across different operating systems over a network.
 It lets you access your config files with Windows and macOS devices.

 ## Installation